-(b) a reference in the section to a liquidator were a reference to that person; and
+(b) a reference in the section to a liquidator were a reference to that person.

-(c) a reference in that section to ASIC were a reference to the Registrar.
+[(c) deleted]

+[Section 344 amended by No. 7 of 2016 s.
+121.]

 345. Copy of order to be attached to rules

 (1) A co-operative must ensure that a copy of an order of the Supreme Court approving a compromise or arrangement is attached to each copy of the rules of the co-operative issued after the order is made.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

 (2) The Supreme Court may, by order, exempt a co-operative from compliance with this section or determine the period during which the co-operative must comply.

+[Section 345 amended by No. 7 of 2016 s.
+200.]

 346. Directors to arrange for reports

 (1) When a compromise or arrangement (whether or not for the purposes of or in connection with a scheme for the reconstruction of a co-operative or the merger of any 2 or more co-operatives) has been proposed, the directors of the co-operative must —